-Al Shaw is a news applications developer at ProPublica.
+Al Shaw is a senior news applications developer at ProPublica.
 Equal parts designer, developer and reporter, he uses data and interactive graphics to cover environmental issues, natural disasters and politics.
 A year before Hurricane Harvey devastated Houston, Shaw was part of a team that produced “Hell and High Water,” which warned of the region's vulnerability to coastal storms.
 The project won a Peabody Award in 2017.
 Shaw's project, “Losing Ground,” about the century-long erosion of Louisiana's coast won a Gold Medal from the Society for News Design.
 His interactive maps surrounding FEMA's response to Hurricane Sandy were honored with the Society of Professional Journalists’ Sigma Delta Chi award.
 Before joining ProPublica, Shaw was a designer/developer at the political news website Talking Points Memo.

 How We Reconstructed the Flawed Navigation Controls Behind the Navy’s Worst Maritime Accident in 40 Years

 To see the complex navigation system aboard the USS John S. McCain is to wonder how any amount of training would have been enough for sailors to have been confident using it.

 Camden’s waterfront sat vacant for decades, but George E. Norcross III helped to usher in lucrative tax breaks.
 The land went to his friends and allies.
 Now, federal investigators are looking into some of the deals.

 ProPublica and The Times-Picayune and The Advocate investigated the potential cancer-causing toxicity in the air.
 Using EPA data, public records requests and more, we found that some of the country’s most toxic air will likely get worse.

 Data from an EPA model indicates that communities along the lower Mississippi River corridor already face severely elevated cancer risks from industrial activity.
 Massive new chemical plants are slated to be built there anyway.